 Extraordinary items are transactions or events that are both unusual in nature and infrequent in occurrence.
 Special items are transactions or events that are within the control of the Board of Education and that are either unusual in nature or infrequent in occurrence.
-The School District reported a special item during the fiscal year for monies received from AEP Ohio for property damages.
+The School District reported no extraordinary or special items as of June 30, 2024.